Slaveholding Signers and the Political Economy of Freedom

 Introduction

 The Declaration of Independence proclaims that “all men are created equal,” yet many of its signers enslaved human beings.
 This contradiction is not incidental—it is foundational.
-To understand the true nature of the liberty declared in 1776, one must confront the economic and social structures that made it possible.
+To truly understand the nature of the liberty declared in 1776, one must confront the economic and social structures that made it possible.

 This page explores how slavery and property interests shaped both the ideology and the political motives of key signers.
 It does not seek to judge them by modern standards, but to expose what their words deliberately concealed: that the very freedom they declared depended on the continued enslavement of others.